-If you need to add another claimaint, you can do so by clicking on "+Add Another."
-If you need to add a transfer statement, you can do so by clicking on "+Add a Transfer Statement."
+If you need to add another claimant, you can do so by clicking on "+Add Another."

 Read more about claimants:

-11) If you answered "yes" in step 5, you will be asked to identify the parts of your work that you are including/excluding from your registration.
+11) If you answered "yes" in step 10, you will be asked to identify the parts of your copyrights that you and your collaborators did not create.

 12) List yourself or someone else as the authorized agent.

-An authorized agent is a person who may be contacted regarding your copyright and is preferable someone who has an interest in the copyright.
+An authorized agent is a person who may be contacted regarding your copyright and should be someone who has an interest in the copyright.

 Read more about authorized agents:

-- Wait for the notification in the lower right corner of your screen that your upload was successful before trying to upload another file.
+- Wait for the notification that your upload was successful.

-- Click on "next" to complete your application.
+- Check the box below and click “Next” to complete your application.